heitorcordeiromaciel/traspenmodpack/README.md

 ### Step 2: Configuration

 clone this repository, or download it as a zip, extract and then copy the "quests" folder into instance/config/ftbquests/

+## Notes
+- These quests are **optional**, but they add structure and goals to the modpack.
+- No FTB mods or assets are distributed in this repository.
+Only original quest files created for the modpack are provided.